 Helping local farmers with communication technology skills could improve their businesses

 A project supported by Federation University’s Animal Health, Ecology and Diagnostics (AHEaD) research group is helping local agribusinesses digitise and improve their business efficiency and productivity.

-Dr Danielle Auldist from Federation University’s School of Health and Life Sciences supported Food & Fibre Gippsland in the project while on secondment with AHEaD.
+Dr Danielle Auldist from Federation University’s School of Science, Psychology and Sport supported Food & Fibre Gippsland in the project while on secondment with AHEaD.

 Food & Fibre Gippsland is a merger between Agribusiness Gippsland and the East Gippsland Food Cluster.

 This new organisation has secured $250k in funding to look into digitising processes for local farmers and businesses including Gippsland Jersey, Cannibal Creek Winery, Gippsland Natural Beef, Sailors Grave Brewing and Maffra Cheese Co.